 Dividend Rights.
 The holders of the Series Preferred Stock are entitled to receive noncumulative dividends at a rate of 8% of the respective Series issue price per annum.
 The Series D Preferred Stock dividends are payable in preference and in priority to any Series C-1 Preferred Stock.
 The Series C-1 Preferred Stock dividends are payable in preference and in priority to any Series C Preferred Stock.
-The Series C Preferred Stock dividends are payable in preference and in priority to any Series B Preferred Stock.
+The Series B Preferred Stock.
+The Series B and Series A Preferred Stock dividends are payable in preference and in priority to any Series C Preferred Stock dividends are payable in preference and in priority to any Series B Preferred Stock.
 The Series B and Series A Preferred Stock dividends are payable in preference and in priority to any dividends on common stock.